 1) Will I look like someone else after a necklift?
-Many of Dr. Lopez’s patients report that when they return to their normal life, their friends comment, “You look great.
+Many of our patients report that when they return to their normal life, their friends comment, “You look great.
 Are you getting more sleep?”, “Did you change your hairstyle” or “You look less stressed and tired”.
 Dr. Lopez will not change the way you look, just enhance it.
 A well done necklift will avoid an “operated” look, yet be able to restore the patient’s face and neck to a more youthful appearance.

-2) Does Dr. Lopez tighten the neck muscles?
+2) Does Dr. Lopez or Dr. Perro tighten the neck muscles?
 Yes, the relaxed muscles are “tightened” under the skin and the excess skin is removed.
 Tightening the muscles of the neck eliminates the saggy skin in the midline of the neck, often termed the “turkey wattle” which results in a more youthful appearance.
 Successful facial rejuvenation involves manipulating both muscles and skin.

 3) How long does a necklift last?
 You will continue to age after the surgery, but for patients who do not smoke, do not abuse the sun, are in good general health and have good genetics, a necklift can last upwards of 10 years.
 For patients who elect to abuse their skin and body, the improvement one see with a necklift will not last as long.

 4) How can you tell if I need a chin implant?
 For patients with weakly projecting chins, a chin implant can greatly improve their facial harmony and enhance the ultimate outcome after a facelift.
-Dr. Lopez will assess your overall facial anatomy in order to determine if a chin implant is indicated.
+Dr. Lopez or Dr. Perro will assess your overall facial anatomy in order to determine if a chin implant is indicated.

 5) I have a double chin and jowls.
 Can Dr. Lopez fix them?
 Each patient will have different anatomy which dictates the degree of improvement that is possible: however, the primary goal of a necklift is to improve the double chin.